pakjiddat/word-predictor/README.md

 <!-- badges: end -->

-The goal of wordpredictor is to provide a flexible and easy to use framework for generating n-gram models for word prediction.
+The goal of the wordpredictor package is to provide a flexible and easy to use framework for generating n-gram models for word prediction.

 The package allows generating n-gram models from input text files.
 It also allows exploring n-grams using plots.
 Additionally it provides